 Find a Document

-As a major water planner for the Southland, Metropolitan is tasked with looking days, months, years and decades ahead to foresee the needs of the region, and the challenges we might encounter.
-We seek out innovative solutions and make strategic decisions and smart investments to fulfill our mission of delivering reliable, high-quality water now and into the future.
+With a nearly 100-year legacy of water resource planning for Southern California, Metropolitan is tasked with looking ahead to foresee the needs of the region, and the supply challenges we might encounter.
+Planning is a cornerstone of Metropolitan's reliability and we seek out innovative solutions and strategic investments to fulfill our mission of delivering reliable, high-quality water now and into the future.

-This extensive, long-term planning process will require collaboration across the entire region, from our member agencies and elected leaders to community-based organizations, residents and local businesses.
-We will be seeking your feedback and ideas as we chart our sustainable path forward.
-We must work together to build a stronger, more resilient water future for Southern California.
+Our CAMP4W process includes collaboration and engagement with our member agencies and elected leaders, community-based organizations, local businesses and the public.
+We are seeking feedback and dialogue as we chart our sustainable path forward and work together to build a stronger, more resilient water future for Southern California.

 Integrated Water Resources Plan